v-cakoll/docs.pl-pl/docs/framework/unmanaged-api/debugging/iclrdatatarget-writevirtual-method.md

 #### <a name="parameters"></a>Parametry
  `address`
- [in] CLRDATA_ADDRESS, która przechowuje adresów pamięci wirtualnej.
+ [in] CLRDATA_ADDRESS, która przechowuje adres pamięci wirtualnej.

  `buffer`
  [in] Wskaźnik do buforu, który przechowuje dane do zapisania.